A Complete Guide On How To Buy A Used Car

 The best way to determine the right car for you is to make a list of the features most important to you.
 Is your number one priority safety, or gas mileage?
 If you want a car that saves on emissions and is better for the environment, put that down on your list.
 This list of necessary features will help you narrow down the choices.

-What's the Best Place to Buy Used Cars?
+Best Place To Buy Used Cars

 Websites like Edmunds and Craigslist can help you find used cars in your local area.